damax-solutions/api-auth-bundle/Resources/doc/jwt-basic.md

 #### Routing

 Make sure _login_ route is present.
-You can use the provided controller:
+You can use the provided controller or register your own:

 ```yaml
 damax_api_auth_login: